 We are dependent upon the availability of raw materials for the manufacture of our products.
-Raw materials and packaging costs account, on average, for between 75% and 80% of our cost of sales.
-The key raw materials we use are fluff, superabsorber and non-woven fabrics.
-Furthermore, the raw materials we use are subject to price volatility due to a number of factors that are beyond our control, including, but not limited to, the availability of supply, general economic conditions, commodity price fluctuations and demand in the market.
+On average the main raw materials and packaging costs account for between 75% and 80% of our cost of sales.
+Our raw materials are subject to price volatility due to a number of factors that are beyond our control, including but not limited to, the availability of supply, general economic conditions, commodity price fluctuations and market demand.